muthhus/narchy/README.md

  concept compression which removes less essential components.

- A sensor/motor "NAgent" API for wrapping a NAR reasoner and attaching various sensor and motor concepts with specific behavior and abilities for transducing input to beliefs and effecting actions from goals.
+ A sensor/motor "NAgent" API for wrapping a NAR reasoner and attaching various sensor and motor concepts with specific abilities for transducing input to beliefs and effecting behaviors from goals.
 This can be used to easily interface a NAR as a reinforcement-learning agent with a specific environment or interface.
 It also has support for Reward sensor concept which can be desired and focused as the object of procedural questions and future predictions with respect to the sensor and motor concepts of its context.